Fluorescent bulbs (both the compact curly bulbs and the tubes) are banned from the Dane County Landfill.

 Do not place fluorescent bulbs into the refuse or recycling carts.

 Also, the Streets Division does not accept fluorescent tubes and bulbs at the drop-off sites.

 What should you do with old fluorescent tubes and bulbs?

-You should take your old fluorescent lamps back to any retail store that sells fluorescent lamps.
-Madison ordinances requires any store that sells fluorescent lamps and bulbs to take back old fluorescents from their customers and get them recycled.
-Stores are allowed to charge a fee for this service.
+You should take your old fluorescent bulbs and tubes back to any retail store that sells them .
+Madison and Dane County ordinances require any store that sells fluorescent bulbs and tubes to take them back for recycling from their customers.

-You can also take back old fluorescents to one of three lamp recycling firms in the Madison area.
+You can also take back old fluorescents to lamp recycling firms in the Madison area.
 They may also charge a fee for recycling your old bulbs.

-Fluorescent lamps contain mercury, one of the most hazardous substances in our homes.
 When the fluorescent lamps are put in a landfill the glass breaks and the mercury is released.
 The mercury is usually becomes part of leachate, the liquid that washes out of the bottom of the landfill.
-Landfills are designed with leachate collection systems.
+Now, landfills are designed with leachate collection systems.
 However, these systems can fail and the mercury containing leachate can leak into our groundwater.
-When the collection system works properly, the leachate is pumped to a sewerage treatment plant.
+We'd much rather be safe than sorry.
+Also consider that when leachate collection systems work, the leachate is pumped to a sewerage treatment plant.
 Unfortunately, these plants cannot remove mercury and it gets released into our waterways.